Spannakin/Nature-Quiz/README.md

 * More topics to be added- to make game moe specific, eg. mammals, birds, reptiles, etc.
 * Ability to record high score to compete against
 * The choice of difficlty of questions
+* The ability to share your score on social media

 [Back to Top](#table-of-contents)